Choosing an Optometrist vs. an Ophthalmologist for Contact Lenses

 Moreover, your optometrist will show you how to insert and remove lenses, and generally, how to properly care for them.
 Additional follow-up appointments may be needed in order to monitor and assess the fitting and overall comfort level.

-Dr. Todd Cohan & Dr. Jacqueline Cozzone specializes in fitting traditional and specialty contact lenses.
-From the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient, Dr. Todd Cohan & Dr. Jacqueline Cozzone makes sure to find the proper fit for all of his patients.
+Specialized in fitting traditional and specialty contact lenses, Dr. Todd Cohan & Dr. Jacqueline Cozzone find the proper fit for all patients, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient.
 Visit us at the Forsight Vision for a contact lens fitting.

 We help patients from the Long Grove, Buffalo Grove, Arlington Heights, and Palatine, in the Illinois area enjoy great vision and comfort with contact lenses.